giovannellilab/Sandoval-Velasquez_Campi_Flegrei_degassing/README.md

 The reposeitory contains the following files:

 - README.md (this readme file)
+- Sandoval_et_al_Kaiju.ipynb (the jupyter notebook cotaining the R analysis to reproduce the taxonomic diversity analysis of the paper)
+- CN5_kaiju_Sandoval.Rdata (the Rdata to reproduce the taxonomic diversity analysis of the paper)
-- Sandoval-jupyter-code.ipynb (the jupyter notebook cotainign the R analysis to reproduce the bioinformatic portion of the paper)
+- Sandoval_et_al_Funprofiler.ipynb (the jupyter notebook cotaining the R analysis to reproduce the functional diversity analysis of the paper)
+- CN5_funprofiler_Sandoval.Rdata (the Rdata to reproduce the funtional diversity analysis of the paper)
-- Sandoval_env_dataset - The file containing the metadata  associated with the sequences
+- CN5_env_dataset.csv (the file containing the metadata associated with the sequences)
+- Biogeochemical_cycles_tax_table.csv (the file containing the KOs and genes involved in the biogeochemical cycles used for functional diversity analysis)

-All sequencing data generated in this study, including 16S rRNA gene amplicons and shotgun metagenomes, have been deposited in the European Nucleotide Archive (ENA) under the project accession number PRJXXX.
-Sequences from the Barosa et al. (2025) study are available under access number XXXXX.
+All sequencing data generated in this study, including 16S rRNA gene amplicons and shotgun metagenomes, have been deposited in the European Nucleotide Archive (ENA) under the project accession number PRJEB87249.
+Sequences from the Barosa et al. (2025) study are available under access number PRJEB67762.
+Both projects are under the Umbrella Project CoEvolve PRJEB55081.

 Please cite as: